When you start a new job, your employer will automatically enrol you in KiwiSaver if you're eligible and:

 - your job is full time or permanent part-time

-- you've a contract of at least 28 days
+- you're on a contract of more than 28 days

 - you’re a casual agricultural worker for more than 3 months.